Birder’s Guide to the Best Binoculars for Bird Watching

 our top pick binoculars for birding

 It’s easier to appreciate a pair of binoculars once you have all important aspects boxed in.
-That’s what we did for Nikon Monarch M7 8×42 and rest of our shortlist.
+That’s what we did for Nikon 7294 Monarch ATB 8×42 and rest of our shortlist.
 Don’t forget to account for the little extras that a particular model offers.
 Conversely, don’t fall for marketing hypes that don’t add real value but only to the cost.

-Specs/Features of Nikon Monarch M7 8×42
+Specs/Features of Nikon 7294 Monarch ATB 8×42

 Power/Magnification 8